pvcraven/2017_web_security/source/final/kyann/index.rst

 * Currency Formatting:

-The currency formatting starts off similar to the basic number formatter, but adds on a section that specifies currency, and what currency to use.
+The currency formatting starts off similar to the basic number formatter, but adds on a section that specifies "currency", and what then what specific currency to use.

 	.. code-block:: javascript